Fully heavy pentaquarks: Mass Spectra and Decay Behaviors

 \section{Mass Spectra and Decay Behaviors}

 The interacting Hamiltonians can be diagonalized and one can thus obtain the eigenvalues as well as eigenvectors for the corresponding pentaquark systems.
-According to our results, we discuss the masses gaps, decay behaviors, and stabilities of all the $QQQQ\bar{Q}$ penaquark states.
+According to our results, we discuss the mass gaps, decay behaviors, and stabilities of all the $QQQQ\bar{Q}$ pentaquark states.

 Based on the two schemes proposed in Sec. \ref{sec2}, we present the mass spectra for all the $QQQQ\bar{Q}$ pentaquark subsystems in Table \ref{mass-QQQQQ}.
 Take the $cccb\bar{c}$ pentaquark subsystem as an example.
 In the reference mass scheme, we use two types of baryon-meson reference systems ($\Omega_{ccc}+B_{c}$ and $\Omega_{ccb}+\eta_c$) to estimate the masses of $cccb\bar{c}$ states.
 Some results calculated from the two reference systems differ by more than a hundred MeV for the $cccb\bar{c}$ pentaquark states.
-However, the gaps with different reference systems are still same.
+However, the gaps with different reference systems are still the same.
 Thus, if one pentaquark state were observed, its partner states may be searched for with the relative positions presented in Table \ref{mass-QQQQQ}.
 Such a study can be used to test our calculation.
 Here, we need to emphasis that as a rough estimation, the dynamics and contributions from other terms in the interacting potential are not elaborately considered in Eq. (\ref{Eq3}) \cite{Zhou:2018pcv}.

 The modified CMI model scheme takes the chromoelectric interaction explicitly compared to the reference mass scheme, and therefore we use the results in this scheme for the following analysis.
 According to the modified CMI model scheme, we present the masses of the $QQQQ\bar{Q}$ pentaquark states and the relevant baryon-meson thresholds in Fig. \ref{fig-QQQQQ}.
 In Fig. \ref{fig-QQQQQ}, we label the possible total angular momenta of the S-wave baryon-meson states.
-When the spin of an initial pentaquark state is equal to the total angular momentum of the channel below, it may decay into that baryon-meson channel through S wave.
+When the spin of an initial pentaquark state is equal to the total angular momentum of the channel below, it may decay into that baryon-meson channel through the S wave.

-Here we define the relatively `stable' pentaquarks as those which cannot decay into the S wave baryon-meson states.
+Here we define the relatively "stable" pentaquarks as those which cannot decay into the S wave baryon-meson states.
 We label these stable pentaquark states with ``$\star$'' in the figure and tables.